Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 Single host:
 `stack set host attr [hostname] attr=[name] value=[new setting]`

-Setting an Attribute assigns value to the key name.
+Setting an Attribute assigns the value to the key name.
 It will create the attr if it does not exist.

 `stack add attr` commands do the same, but fail if the attribute already exists.